Paul and Peter agreed in Jerusalem but in Antioch, Paul had to publicly reprimand Peter.

 On the basis of this revelation Peter “used to eat with the Gentiles” (1:12).
 In fact, before the arrival of “the party of the circumcision” Peter lived “like the Gentiles and not like the Jews” (1:14).

-The distortion also was to compel Gentiles to live like Jews – In 2:14 Paul accuses Peter of compelling “the Gentiles to live like Jews”.
+In 2:14 Paul accuses Peter of compelling “the Gentiles to live like Jews”.
 The NIV translates this as to “force Gentiles to follow Jewish customs”.
 This was what the Christian Jews effectively did by keeping themselves aloof from the Gentile Christians.
-The distortion therefore was more than compelling Gentiles to be circumcised and refusing to eat with Gentile Christians.
+The distortion, therefore, was more than compelling Gentiles to be circumcised and refusing to eat with Gentile Christians.
 Circumcision was only the door into the Jewish way of life.
 To “live like Jews” means to comply with the entire Law of Moses, as well as to comply with the thousands of rules contained in the “traditions” (see discussion under 1:14).

-The distortion had strong support – This is indicated by a number of things.
+This is indicated by a number of things.
 Firstly, in Antioch, all the Jews opposed Paul.
-Peter, as the “apostle … to the circumcised” (2:8), was in that sense the leader of the large number of Christian Jews in the church.
-Perhaps for that reason Paul addresses him directly, but the distortion was not limited to Peter.
+Peter, as the “apostle … to the circumcised” (2:8), was, in that sense, the leader of the large number of Christian Jews in the church.
+Perhaps for that reason, Paul addresses him directly, but the distortion was not limited to Peter.
 In Antioch all the Jewish Christians yielded to the pressure; “even Barnabas” (2:13); one of Paul’s strong allies.
 Paul alone stood against them (2:14), reacting strongly and publicly (2:14) to their “hypocrisy” (2:13).
 This seems to indicate that the distortion originated with the Jewish Christians; it was not initiated by the Gentile Christians.

 Secondly, at that time Jews were still probably in the majority in the church, and occupied most of the leadership positions.
 Since the distortion originated with them, it probably had strong support in the church.